itisgj/Space-Invaders/README.md

 # Space-Invaders

-Welcome to Space Invaders, a thrilling arcade-style game developed using the Pygame library.
-Blast your way through waves of alien invaders, controlling a powerful spaceship armed with lasers to defend Earth from imminent destruction!
+Developed with the Pygame library, this exciting arcade-style game is called Space Invaders.
+Navigate through waves of extraterrestrial invaders while in command of a formidable spacecraft equipped with lasers to protect Earth from impending doom!

 ## Features